 Film Stars Don’t Die in Liverpool is the film adaptation of a memoir by English actor Peter Turner about his two-year affair with veteran Hollywood actress Gloria Grahame.
-This movie, starring a luminous Annette Bening opposite the excellent Jamie Bell is very well acted, but it’s not going to rank alongside a couple of Gloria’s 1950s’ movies – The Bad and the Beautiful and In a Lonely Place – on my list of all-time favourites.
+This movie, which stars a luminous Annette Bening opposite the excellent Jamie Bell, is very well acted.
+But it’s not going to rank alongside a couple of Gloria’s 1950s’ movies – The Bad and the Beautiful and In a Lonely Place – on my list of all-time favourites.

 The story begins in 1981, with Gloria preparing in her dressing room before a performance of Tennessee Williams’ The Glass Menagerie in Lancaster.
 Suddenly she collapses on the floor, possibly as a result of over-exposure to Elton John’s horribly mawkish Song for Guy, which has been assaulting her eardrums (and ours) for several minutes.

 In her hour of need, Gloria turns to her ex-lover Peter Turner (Jamie Bell) and his family of cheery, salt-of-the-earth Scousers: Dad Joe (Kenneth Cranham), Mum Bella (Julie Walters) and brother Joe Jr (Stephen Graham).
 Though Gloria gets a warm welcome, her presence causes tension in the family, as it becomes painfully obvious that what ails her is much more serious than the ‘gas’ she has been complaining about.
 Peter, who is fiercely protective of ‘Glo’ and her privacy, refuses to allow anyone to contact her family.